mendix/docs/content/en/docs/appstore/modules/aws/aws-create-new.md

 * Read [How to Build a Connector](/appstore/creating-content/connector-guide-build/)
 * Read [Best Practices for Building Connectors](/appstore/creating-content/connector-guide-best-practices/)
 * Download, install, and register [Postman](https://getpostman.com/)
-* Install Mendix Studio Pro (9.12.1 or higher)
+* Install Mendix Studio Pro (9.18.0 or higher)
 * Prepare an AWS account
 * Know how to pass custom HTTP headers to a Call REST API activity

 ## 2 Advantages of REST API-based Development

 When developing AWS connectors, you can choose between integration by means of a REST API or an SDK.
-Although an SDK-based integration means that the implementation is alike across all AWS services, using a REST API is more suitable when the focus is on using standard platform capabilities.
+Although an SDK-based integration means that the implementation is alike across all AWS services, using a REST API is more suitable when the focus is on using standard Mendix capabilities.
 In addition, using a REST API does not require any Java-based development.
 Because of that, this how-to focuses on developing AWS connectors with the REST API.

 {{% alert color="info" %}}
 The platform-supported [Amazon Rekognition connector](/appstore/modules/aws/amazon-rekognition/) was built using the REST API.
 If required, you can use it as reference when building your own connector.